arkku/burner/README.md

 `make`.
 See the `Makefile` for configurable options (such as the crystal frequency, `F_CPU`, and UART baud rate, `BAUD`).
-If you use the AVR Dragon in ISP mode, the microcontroller can be programmed with just `make burn` and its fuses set with `make fuses`.
-You may be able to upload to an Arduino-compatible bootloader with something like:
+If you use the AVR Dragon in ISP mode, the microcontroller can be programmed with just `make burn` and its fuses set with `make fuses`, e.g.:

+    make fuses
+    make burn

+You can use the settings `BURNER`, `PORT` and `BPS` to configure the options passed to `avrdude`, e.g.:

+    make burn BURNER=stk500v2 PORT=/dev/ttyS0 BPS=38400

+If your AVR device has an Arduino-compatible bootloader (such as optiboot), you can use the `make upload` target to upload, e.g.:

-    make F_CPU=16000000 BAUD=115200
+    make F_CPU=16000000 BAUD=38400
-    make upload BURNER=arduino PORT=/dev/ttyUSB0 BPS=115200
+    make upload PORT=/dev/ttyUSB0 BPS=115200

-However, anything other than AVR Dragon is untested.
+There is also a `make bootlader` target that uploads a bootloader (using some other programmer, such as the AVR Dragon), but you must build and prepare the bootloader yourself as one isn't included.
+An example for setting Arduino-like fuses and optiboot bootloader using the AVR Dragon's parallel programming mode would be:

+    make fuses LFUSE=FF HFUSE=DE EFUSE=FD BURNER=dragon_pp
+    make bootloader BOOTLOADER=optiboot.hex BURNER=dragon_pp

+After this the microcontroller can be installed in the EEPROM burner and programmed with `make upload` using the UART (see the schematics for an FTDI-compatible pinout).

 ## Usage